Insurance12 min read

 West Virginia Property & Casualty Insurance License Exam Overview

 The West Virginia Property & Casualty Insurance License Exam is administered by Pearson VUE on behalf of the West Virginia Offices of the Insurance Commissioner (OIC).
-West Virginia's unique geography and economy—including coal mining, natural gas, and manufacturing—create specialized insurance needs.
+West Virginia's unique geography and economy—including coal mining, natural gas, and manufacturing—create specialized insurance needs that show up on the state-specific portion of the exam.

 Passing this exam qualifies you to sell property insurance, auto insurance, liability coverage, and related products throughout West Virginia—a state with approximately 1.8 million residents, significant flood exposure, and an energy sector that creates substantial commercial P&C insurance demand.